vipul-chalo/Gisette-ClassificationProblem/README.md

 Using Machine Learning models to separate the highly confusable handwritten digits '4' and '9'.
 Based on the Gisette dataset from [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/170/gisette).

-We performed classification on the Gisette Dataset in 4 different ways using 5 different models and saved them as separate run-able codes.
+We performed the Gisette Dataset classification on 4 differently treated datasets using 5 different models and saved them as separate run-able codes.

 See the `Final Presentation.pdf` file for a summary and conclusion of our work.